-The death toll due to the disease has climbed to 4,43,928 with 431 daily fatalities being recorded, according to data updated by the ministry at 8 am.
+The death toll due to the disease has climbed to 4,48,062 with 311 daily fatalities being recorded, according to the data updated at 8 am.

-A reduction of 8,164 cases has been recorded in the active COVID-19 caseload in a span of 24 hours, the data showed.
+A decrease of 5,500 cases has been recorded in the active COVID-19 caseload in a span of 24 hours.

-The daily positivity rate was recorded at 1.94 per cent.
-This has been below three per cent for 17 days.
+The daily positivity rate was recorded at 1.56 per cent.
+It has been below three per cent for 31 days.

-The cumulative number of COVID-19 vaccine doses administered in the country so far under the nationwide vaccination drive has exceeded 76.57 crore, according to the ministry.
+The cumulative number of coronavirus vaccine doses administered in the country so far under the nationwide inoculation drive has exceeded 88.34 crore.

-The country crossed the grim milestone of two crore cases on May 4 and three crore on June 23.
+The country surpassed the grim milestone of two crore infections on May 4 and three crore on June 23.

 The 311 new fatalities include 155 from Kerala, and 49 from Maharashtra.